eclab/grains/midi/docs/ModularMIDIConventionsForMusicians.md

 Other modules might avoid overlapping CCs by assigning each module a different **ID**.
 An ID is just a number 1, 2, ..., 15, and each ID bestows on its module the right to use a certain range of CC parameters.
 Let's call those parameters "a" through "i".
 Your module's ID determines *which* CC parameters correspond to those "a" through "i".
 That way modules with different IDs use different CC ranges.

-The ["ID and CC Parameters Table"](#idtable) below says which CC parameters belong which IDs.
+The ["ID and CC Parameter Table"](#id-and-cc-parameter-table) below says which CC parameters belong which IDs.

 Every module that uses CC has assigned a **Default ID**.
 The Default ID is its initial ID value.
 Some simple modules cannot change this to a different ID, but more sophisticated ones can.
-The Default ID is associated with the category of the module, as is shown in the ["Default ID Table"](#defaultidtable).
+The Default ID is associated with the category of the module, as is shown in the ["Default ID Table"](#default-id-table).

 Some modules can have their IDs changed so that they don't conflict with one another, and this changes the CCDs corresponding to the paramters "a" through "i".
 In some situations, a module might even take up 2 or more IDs.
 If you are fortunate, you will never need to change the ID, and just leave it as the default.